7 Reasons Why Seth Bullock was One of the Last True Westerners

 This was the scene when Seth Bullock rolled into town.
 He had previous experience in law enforcement and a sterling reputation.
 He must have looked like the answer to their prayers on horseback.

 A sheriff is usually an elected position, but the people of Deadwood didn’t want to waste time with an election blah blah.
 The governor of the Dakota Territory simply appointed Bullock to the position.
 That’s how you get things done.

 Bullock deputized a handful of men to help him and set to work turning the one-time gold rush outpost into a civilized town.

 In 1884, Seth Bullock met Teddy Roosevelt.
 The future president of the United States was playing rancher in the Dakotas at this time, having fled to the frontier following the deaths of his wife and mother (who died on the same day).
 Hard work and fresh prairie air, he theorized, was a good cure for grief.

 Bullock and Roosevelt immediately hit it off.
 They were a lot alike – both fair, honest, hardworking, natural leaders, and adventure-seekers.
 Being buddies with Teddy Roosevelt came with a lot of perks.
 Roosevelt made Bullock the captain of Troop A in Grigsby’s Cowboy Regiment in 1898.

-As vice president under President Woodrow Wilson, Roosevelt named Bullock the first forest supervisor of the Black Hills Reserve.
+As vice president under President William McKinley, Roosevelt named Bullock the first forest supervisor of the Black Hills Reserve.
 In 1905, after he became president, Roosevelt appointed his pal Bullock to be the U.S. marshal of South Dakota.
 Not to be outdone, President Taft offered his own marshal appointment to Bullock in 1909.